TRI-HD/TRI-HD-Project/README.md

 And of course, we extend a Huge Thanks to our dedicated Tester Team!
-They have been involved in testing the mod since the beginning, reporting bugs, providing feedback, and helping us achieve a result we are truly proud of. we put a lot of effort and huge attention to detail on this one.
+They have been involved in testing the mod since the beginning, reporting bugs, providing feedback, and helping us achieve a result we are truly proud of.
+<br> we put a lot of effort and huge attention to detail on this one.
 We hope you enjoy, happy hunting !

 ##
 ### DOWNLOAD LINKS: